๐Ÿ”ฆ Belize ATM Cave: My Honest Review & Tips

 9โ€“9:15 amGear up โ€“ Youโ€™ll gear up (e.g., put on helmets and life vests) and leave all your belongings in the vehicle (e.g., cell phones, dry clothes).

-9:15โ€“10 amEasy hike โ€“ Youโ€™ll hike a flat, shaded path to the entrance of the cave.
+9:15โ€“10 amEasy hike โ€“ Youโ€™ll hike a flat, shaded path to the cave entrance.
 There will be three river crossings that range from shin to chest-high.

 10โ€“1 pmCave exploration โ€“ Youโ€™ll do a short swim in deep water to enter the cave and then explore it before reaching the famed Crystal Maiden.